 A Word about Physical Therapy

 Physical therapy is often recommended by medical doctors after surgery or an accident.
-Chiropractic care and physical therapy are another combination that work well together and should not be considered an either/or decision.
+Chiropractic care and physical therapy is another combination that work well together and should not be considered an either/or decision.

 Physical therapists restore range of movement and help patients regain mobility, much like chiropractors do.
 They often teach patients exercises to help strengthen weak or damaged muscles as well as utilize tools such as ice therapy and hydrotherapy.